DaoCloud/DaoCloud-docs/docs/en/docs/mspider/install/sidecar-update.md

 # Sidecar Version Upgrade

-After upgrading the Istio version of the mesh, the sidecar upgrade function will be triggered.
+After upgrading the Istio version of the mesh, the sidecar upgrade feature will be triggered.
 The sidecar upgrade can be divided into two methods: `hot upgrade` and `restart upgrade`.

 - Hot upgrade: The customized version of DaoCloud's lower sidecar can complete the upgrade without restarting the user's Pod to achieve uninterrupted business.
 - Restart upgrade: The community-native Istio upgrade method or the customized version of Istio that does not meet the hot upgrade environment requirements requires restarting the user Pod.